 Seeking God's Way Together and Dwelling in the Word are spiritual practices from Partnership for Missional Church which we are using as part of our diocesan practices.
-Julia Hill can connect you to more information and support in using these practices julia.hill@bathwells.anglican.org.
+Charlie Peer can connect you to more information and support in using these practices charlie.peer@bathwells.anglican.org.